 Almost all students who are studying for a medical sciences degree within the School of Medicine, Medical Sciences and Nutrition, and who successfully complete their first three years at a level which will allow them entry into Honours year, and indicates that they are on track for a good upper second or first class degree, are eligible to apply to undertake a year's industrial placement.

 Finding a Placement

 The application process for placements starts at the beginning of September of the year prior to the placement commencing.
-Throughout the application process students receive the full support of the Industrial Placement Co-ordinator and the University Careers Service.
+Throughout the application process students receive the full support of the Industrial Placement Co-ordinator and the University Careers and Employability Service.
 Students remain registered with the University during their placement year and continue to receive guidance and advice from a University tutor for the duration of the year in industry.
 At the end of their placement year students return to the University to complete their final year of study – their 'Honours' year.